-Source: Gymnastics doctor set to plead guilty to sex charges
+Olympic gymnastics ex-doctor pleads guilty to sex charges

-DETROIT (AP) — A sports doctor accused of molesting several girls while working for USA Gymnastics and Michigan State University will plead guilty to multiple charges of sexual assault and face at least 25 years in prison, a person with knowledge of the agreement said.
+LANSING, Mich.
+(AP) — A former doctor accused of molesting girls while working for USA Gymnastics and Michigan State University pleaded guilty Wednesday to multiple charges of sexual assault and will face at least 25 years in prison.

-The person was not authorized to publicly discuss the agreement ahead of a Wednesday court hearing for Dr. Larry Nassar in Michigan’s Ingham County and spoke to The Associated Press on condition of anonymity.

-Nassar, 54, is charged with molesting seven girls, all but one of whom were gymnasts, mostly under the guise of treatment at his Lansing-area home and a campus clinic.
-He’s facing similar charges in a neighboring county and lawsuits filed by more than 125 women and girls.
+Larry Nassar, 54, admitted to abusing seven girls, mostly under the guise of treatment at his Lansing-area home and a campus clinic.
+All but one of his accusers was a gymnast.
+He faces similar charges in a neighboring county and lawsuits filed by more than 125 women and girls.
+Nassar lost his license to practice medicine in April.

 Olympic gymnasts Aly Raisman, McKayla Maroney and Gabby Douglas are among the women who have publicly said they were among Nassar’s victims.